 1. Preheat your oven properly

-For our Chia Seeds Bread, we recommend a temperature of 210 C. Remember that every oven is different, and you might have to adjust slightly the baking time or even the temperature so your bread is perfectly baked.
+For our Chia Seeds Bread, we recommend a temperature of 200 C, fan assisted.
+Remember that every oven is different, and you might have to adjust slightly the baking time or even the temperature so your bread is perfectly baked.

 2. Score your bread (aka 'slashing')